Clemson vs. Iowa State Cheez-It Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 - Clemson has combined with its opponents to score more than 44 points in seven of 12 games this season.

-- Iowa State and its opponents have combined to score more than 44 points in 10 of 11 games this season.
+- Iowa State's games have gone over 44 points in 10 of 11 chances this season.

-- The two teams combine to average 59.6 points per game, 15.6 more than the over/under in this contest.
+- The combined points per game average of the two teams, 59.6, is 15.6 points more than Wednesday's over/under.

-- This contest's over/under is 8.4 points above the 35.6 these two squads combine to surrender per game this season.
+- This contest's total is 8.4 points more than the 35.6 these two squads combine to surrender per game this season.

 - Tigers games this season feature an average total of 49.1 points, a number 5.1 points higher than Wednesday's over/under.